 Read Full Review on TripAdvisor

-So go ahead—grab your hiking boots, pack a snack, and hit the trails.
+Put on your hiking boots, pack a snack, and get out on the trail!
 I promise, Vermont’s waterfalls won’t disappoint.

 FAQs About Waterfalls in Vermont